Slimline Thank You Card Making Idea Featuring Floral and Botanical Motifs

-I created this handmade thank-you card awhile back when the lovely people over at Pinkfresh Studio hosted a card making challenge to celebrate World Card Making Day.
+I created this handmade thank-you card a few years ago when the lovely people over at Pinkfresh Studio hosted a card making challenge to celebrate World Card Making Day.
 The card you see pictured above was my challenge entry.

 At the time I originally made the card, I didn’t take a very good picture of it because I was in a hurry to beat the challenge deadline.
 I made a mental note to take a better picture of the card later.
 Then I promptly forgot all about it.